How Long Do Pool Cartridge Filters Last? Replacement Guide

 Rotation System

 Use a two-set rotation system.
 While one set filters your pool, the other set air-dries completely.
-This rotation extends total filter life by 30-50% and ensures you always have clean filters ready.
+This rotation extends filter life and ensures you always have clean filters ready.

 Proper Cleaning Technique

 Clean cartridges with a garden hose spray nozzle, working from top to bottom at a 45-degree angle.
 Avoid pressure washers, which damage the filter media.
-For deep cleaning, soak overnight in a cartridge cleaner solution or a 10:1 water-to-muriatic acid solution (wear safety gear).
+For deep cleaning, soak in a cartridge cleaner/degreaser, and only if mineral scale remains, follow with a brief dilute acid soak (about 1 part acid to 20 parts water; wear safety gear).

 Chemical Balance Maintenance

 Test water 2-3 times weekly using a Taylor K-2006C test kit.
 Maintain proper sanitizer levels to prevent algae growth that rapidly clogs filters.
-If water turns green, immediately begin a SLAM process using liquid chlorine to restore clarity and reduce filter strain.
+If water turns green, immediately begin a SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → process using liquid chlorine to restore clarity and reduce filter strain.

 When to Replace Prematurely